-The Company's full service format stores are a key area of focus for management.
-Through category resets, a key element of Project Sunrise, the Company has assessed all product categories nationally to ensure the stores have the items customers want most.
-Category resets are well underway in the stores and are expected to be complete by the fall of 2019.
-Management has completed many operational improvements in stores and the related supply chain during fiscal 2019 and expects this momentum to continue in fiscal 2020, and result in further improvements to customer experience in the stores through improved execution, better in-stock, shrink levels, merchandising and marketing.
+The Company's full service format stores are a key area of focus.
+Through category resets, a key element of Project Sunrise, the Company has assessed all product categories nationally to ensure stores have the items customers want most.
+Category resets were completed in the second quarter and savings continued to appear in results throughout fiscal 2020.
+Management has completed many operational improvements in stores and within the supply chain and expects to continue implementing operational improvements into fiscal 2021.
+These operational improvements are expected to enhance customer experience through improved execution and better in-stock, spoilage and shrinkage levels, merchandising and marketing.